 *Although the official application for the fall semester is in late July, we request that all dual/joint students complete the application documents by no later than May 1st.
 Attempting to handle applications during the summer break is extremely problematic, causing multiple delays just prior to the start of the semester.

 *The APSU Application for Admission is the key document in getting you enrolled for your first semester.
-To prevent delays be sure to submit it as soon as possible – no processing will be done on any of your paperwork, regardless of what other items you may have submitted, until the regular application for admission is received.
+To prevent delays be sure to submit it as soon as possible – no processing will be done on any of your paperwork, regardless of what other items you may have submitted, until that application is received.

 Where do I send all of the completed forms?

 Please send everything to the Center for Extended and Distance Education, Attn: Linda Stolz, APSU, Box 4678, Clarksville, TN 37044.
 Office staff will log everything as it is received and see that it is delivered to the appropriate campus location in a timely manner.
 You may also send via fax to 931-221-7748 or scan and email to firstname.lastname@example.org

 What if I have questions about the applications?